 These 3 different colors also kinda act as the different elemental types from Borderlands.
 Because enemies are weak against their own magic type.
 This means you will be using Red Magic against Red Magic-type enemies as that is the most effective.

-The combat feels good but you can get overwhelmed from time to time.
-You have a wide range of abilities but I sometimes forget that I can use some of them.
-I get reminded that I have a shield when those floating battlemages fire blue magic javelins at you.
+The combat feels good but you can get overwhelmed from time to time because you have a wide range of abilities.
+I sometimes forget that I can use a shield because it isn’t part of my playstyle and then I get reminded the hard way when those floating Blue Battlemages fire javelins from a distance at you.

-I was struggling with some Red Beasts that like to be in your face all the time, kinda like the Rabbit skag from Borderlands.
+I was initially struggling with some Red Beasts that like to be in your face all the time, kinda like the Rabbit skag from Borderlands but as I progressed through the game I got better at dealing with them.

 Map Design